SCUBA travel

 Pacific Master liveaboard visiting Bikini Atoll

-a custom-built boat that offers amazing diving on, amongst other places, Bikini Atoll from July until September.
+A custom-built boat that offers amazing diving on, amongst other places, Bikini Atoll from July until September.

 Review…